 The Company accounts for patents in accordance with ASC 350-30, General Intangibles Other than Goodwill.
 The Company capitalizes patent costs representing legal fees associated with filing patent applications and amortize them on a straight-line basis.
-The Company ~~is in the process of evaluating each of~~ evaluates its ~~patent's~~ patents' estimated useful life and ~~will begin~~ begins amortizing the patents when they are brought to the market or otherwise commercialized.
+The Company evaluates its patents' estimated useful life and begins amortizing the patents when they are brought to the market or otherwise commercialized.